Zephkek/RDTSC-Input-Scheduler/README.md

 - **High CPU Usage:**
   Remember, the busy-wait approach occupies one CPU core completely during its delay.
 For less critical timing, consider mixing in a sleep period (hybrid sleep approach).

+Future work: Add support for machines that only support rdtsc and not rdtscp.

 ---